• Skip to primary navigation

 • Line a large baking sheet with non stick baking paper.
 Put the stollen onto the lined baking sheet.
 Cover loosely with plastic wrap.
 Let rise just the stollen has increased in volume by about half, 45 minutes to 1 hour.

-• Preheat the oven to 350ºF/180ºC.
+• Preheat the oven to 350°F/180°C.

-• Remove the pan from the oven and immediately brush each stollen with half the melted butter.
+• Remove the pan from the oven.
+Allow the stollen to cool for 5 minutes then poke it all over with a toothpick (this will allow the butter to soak in) and immediately brush each stollen with the melted butter.
 Put the powdered sugar in a fine-meshed sieve and sift a generous layer all over the top of the stollen.
 Repeat in a few minutes if you see the sugar melting in spots.
-Cool the stollen completely on wire cooling racks.
-To serve, cut into ½-inch-thick slices with a sharp serrated knife.

-Nutritional Information Per Serving
+Nutritional Estimate Per Serving

 Calories: 4211kcal | Carbohydrates: 494g | Protein: 79g | Fat: 208g | Saturated Fat: 84g | Cholesterol: 404mg | Sodium: 1415mg | Potassium: 2547mg | Fiber: 31g | Sugar: 189g | Vitamin A: 3951IU | Vitamin C: 5mg | Calcium: 649mg | Iron: 22mg